No. 21 Houston improves to 12-0, routing winless Coppin St

+HOUSTON — Undefeated Houston pushed aside winless Coppin State for yet another home victory.

-HOUSTON — Corey Davis had 16 points, Breaon Brady added 13 and No. 21 Houston beat winless Coppin State 75-44 on Sunday to improve to 12-0 and extend the nation’s longest home winning streak to 25.
+Corey Davis had 16 points, Breaon Brady added 13 and No. 21 Houston beat Coppin State 75-44 on Sunday to improve to 12-0 and extend the nation’s longest home winning streak to 25.

+“It means a lot to take care of our home court,” Davis said.
+“It always puts an extra boost in us.
+It helps that we win all our games, but we make sure we take care of our business at home.”

+Davis was 4 of 9 from 3-point range, and Brady was 6 of 8 from the field.

 Houston took over the longest home winning streak Saturday night when Montana beat South Dakota State to end the Jackrabbits’ home streak at 26.